flyteorg/flyte/rsts/community/troubleshoot.rst

  $ kubectl describe pod <PodName> -n <namespace>

+Where <PodName> will typically correspond to the node execution string that you can find in the UI.

 - Pay close attention to the `Events` section in the output.
 - Also, collect the logs from the Pod: